 - Faculty mentors and students meet, determine if they would like to work together, design a specific student project and establish the expectations for the project.
 You may explore the type of questions included on the LASURI application to guide your discussions.

 - Students fill out an online application during the application period, and submit it to the LASURI program by the posted deadline.
 Faculty mentors should help the student design the project and may help them prepare their application.
-Faculty mentors fill out a brief application and evaluation of the student's project.
-Faculty mentors will be contacted once the application has been submitted to verify that they have agreed to work with the student.
+Faculty mentors fill out a brief application and evaluation of the student and project.
 If more than one student submits an application to work with a faculty mentor, the mentor will be asked to rank the applicants.
 In most cases, because LASURI wants to support as many faculty as possible, only one student will be funded per mentor.
-Students whose research projects are selected will receive an award of up to $2500 (funds will be deposited directly into student accounts and applied to any outstanding balances on student accounts before being released to students).
+Students whose research projects are selected will receive an award of up to $2500.
 University and federal rules apply to the disbursement of funds.
 Students and their mentors will be notified of their award status as noted in the list of important dates.

 - Faculty Mentors will be awarded a fixed amount to cover related project costs, including materials, travel, and equipment for student use.
 The funds will be submitted to the mentors' departments for disbursal to the mentors.